 - Pedro Almodovar and Penélope Cruz (1997-2013, 5 films)

-A lot of the earlier teams were brought together as a result of studio contracts and the inevitable studio policy; there were also a few couples among them, but in a lot of cases the chemistry between the director and his actress simply defined the success of their collaboration.
-In recent decades, there’s also another component which determines the hows and the whys of a good and solid professional relationship.
-Take Uma Thurman for example, she sort of became the muse of Quentin Tarantino after appearing in his films.
-First there was “Pulp Fiction” (1994), and then after a break she took from filmmaking to concentrate on motherhood, he relaunched her career with “Kill Bill: Volume 1” (2003) and its sequel “Kill Bill: Volume 2” (2004).
+Many off the earlier teams were brought together as a result of studio contracts and the inevitable studio policy; there were also a few couples among them, but very often the chemistry between the director and his actress defined the success of their collaboration.
+In recent decades, there’s also another component that determines the hows and the whys of a good and solid professional relationship.
+Take Uma Thurman, for example; she sort of became the muse of Quentin Tarantino after appearing in his films.
+First, there was “Pulp Fiction” (1994), and then after a break she took from filmmaking to concentrate on motherhood, he relaunched her career with “Kill Bill: Volume 1” (2003) and its sequel “Kill Bill: Volume 2” (2004).
 The magic they had brought on the screen in “Pulp Fiction” had never faded away.
 It was solid as a rock.
 You just felt it.
 Chemistry on the silver screen can’t be broken if you let the very best work it out together.
 Even with only three films to their credit, as a team, they are simply impeccable.

 The Chanel No. 5 commercial

 On the English-language version of his official website, where you can find all the background information, as well as lots of stills of Mr. Jeunet’s entire body of work, his detailed commentary about making the commercial, which you can read here, indicates his approach when making an ad on a high-scale professional level.
 There’s also a ‘behind the scenes’ video available, which includes Mr. Jeunet’s own English-language commentary: